How to Make Soda with Sourdough

 6. Why is charred bread typically used?

 Bread that is toasted until it is very dark with charred parts will create a darker soda with a more malty and caramel flavor.
 Bread that is toasted till it is golden will produce a lighter soda.
+You can use un-toasted bread, which will create a very light tasting soda– this is best if you plan to flavor the soda in some way, otherwise it doesn’t really have much flavor.

 Sourdough Soda